-- Review the Checklist for Community Forest FSC Certification in Ontario included within this document and the EOMF Forest Certification Policies & Procedures Manual.
-These tools can be used to determine if your current management practices are within the requirements for certification, and they can be used to identify areas where changes are needed. - Contact a certifying body directly (i.e. SmartWood, SCS, SGS, Soil Association, KPMG). - Go through the steps outlined in Diagram 2: The FSC Forest Certification Process.
+- Review the Checklist for Community Forest FSC Certification in the GLSL region of Ontario included within this document and the EOMF Forest Certification Policies & Procedures Manual.
+These tools can be used to determine if your current management practices are within the requirements for certification, and they can be used to identify areas where changes are needed. - Contact a certifying body directly (i.e. SmartWood, SCS, SGS, Soil Association, KPMG). - Go through the steps outlined in Diagram 2: The FSC Forest Certification Process (Page 6).